wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :name: replication

 A) The process of DNA replication.
-Credits: Medprime, CC BY SA 1.0 https://creativecommons.org/publicdomain/zero/1.0/deed.en, via Wikimedia.
+Credits: Madeleine Price Ball, CC0 1.0 https://creativecommons.org/publicdomain/zero/1.0/deed.en, via Wikimedia {cite}`replication_a_2013`.
-B) Semiconservative DNA replication, where the two copies each contain on original strand and one new strand.
+B) Semiconservative DNA replication, where the two copies each contain one original strand and one new strand.
-Credits: modified from Rgranit, CC BY SA 2.5 https://creativecommons.org/licenses/by-sa/2.5/deed.en, via Wikimedia.
+Credits: modified from Mike Jones, CC BY-SA 2.5 https://creativecommons.org/licenses/by-sa/2.5/deed.en, via Wikimedia {cite}`replication_b_2005`.
 :::

 The error rate of DNA replication is remarkably low, about one erroneous base in 10<sup>9</sup> bases.